-You can begin the installation process once DIR registration is complete for each facility contributing CT exam data, and after we have received your facility’s signed Participation Agreement.
+You can begin the installation process once DIR registration is complete for each facility contributing CT exam data.
 Facilities that wish to prepare ahead of time can review the hardware and software requirements.
-Once you are ready to begin, consult the TRIADTM support site for detailed instructions.
-TRIADTM can be downloaded to a stand-alone PC or server; you do not need to build a new server.
+Once you are ready to begin, consult the TRIAD support site for detailed instructions.
+TRIAD can be downloaded to a stand-alone PC or server; you do not need to build a new server.

-After TRIADTM is installed and activated, the CT scanners must be mapped at the console.
+After TRIAD is installed and activated, the CT scanners must be mapped at the console.
 We prefer you send data directly from your CT scanners, however, DIR can also receive data from your PACS or third party-dose monitoring software.
-Please do not batch or manually send data; rather, set your scanners to auto-send to the TRIADTM installation.
+Please do not batch or manually send data; rather, set your scanners to auto-send to the TRIAD installation.

 The standard required content for data transmission to TRIAD for DIR is the Radiation Dose Structured Report (RDSR) and localizer.
 DIR accepts secondary capture (or dose screen) because, at the time DIR started, there were many old scanners that were not able to produce RDSRs and we wanted to accommodate those scanners.
 The ACR uses OCR software to read the data that comes from secondary captures.
 However, the process of parsing the dose screen using OCR might not produce consistent and correct data, depending on the scanner manufacturer.

 Note: Manufacturers update their software from time to time and these updates may change how the data in the secondary capture look.
 Maintaining the OCR software is extremely resource-intensive and unreliable.
 Since the implementation of the XR-29 standard, most scanners are capable of generating RDSRs.
 Therefore, the ACR has decided not to invest the resources to update the OCR software.